NA Work Requirements

 A participant who meets all of the following criteria is exempt from NA work requirements and the ABAWD work requirement:

-Attending at least half-time, as defined by the institution.
-See Adult Student Eligibility for NA to determine whether an NA participant who is a student is eligible.
+Adult Student Eligibility for NA to determine whether an NA participant who is a student is eligible.

 Consider the participant exempt during normal periods of class attendance, vacation, and recess, until the participant meets one of the following:

-Expresses an intention not to register for the next normal school term (excluding summer sessions)
+●Expresses an intention not to register for the next normal school term (excluding summer sessions).

 Tribal